 Matthew Smith, Barrister, Thorndon Chambers

-Matthew Smith is a barrister at Thorndon Chambers in Wellington.
+Matthew is a barrister at Thorndon Chambers in Wellington.
 He has a broad public and commercial law practice, encompassing regulatory, Māori, human rights and environmental law, and with a special expertise in judicial review and the use of public law tools to achieve meaningful outcomes for clients.
 Matthew works across the entire range of public law and has acted for public sector bodies (including Crown entities and commissions of inquiry), individuals, entities of many kinds (including companies, incorporated societies, trusts and Māori incorporations), industry groups and NGOs.
 He has appeared in all of the higher Courts, and in a number of specialist courts and tribunals - including the Waitangi Tribunal and the Māori Land Court.
 Matthew's non-litigation work tends to involve the provision of legal and strategic advice and support in a range of settings, including public inquiries, regulatory investigations, consultation processes and Parliamentary/law reform processes.
 Matthew is the sole author of the New Zealand Judicial Review Handbook - a comprehensive text on judicial review in New Zealand that is now in its second edition.

-Grant Illingworth KC
+Grant Illingworth KC, Barrister

 Grant Illingworth is a King’s Counsel based in Auckland, New Zealand.
 He is a litigation specialist, having conducted his own practice as an advocate since 1975.
 His particular areas of specialist expertise are:; Public law, including constitutional law, administrative law, extradition law, judicial review and rights of appeal; Tribunal proceedings, including disciplinary proceedings for the medical, legal and accountancy professions; Civil litigation, including negligence claims, contract disputes and commercial litigation; The law relating to trusts, equitable interests and relationship property; Dispute resolution, including arbitration and mediation

-Tania Waikato, Special Counsel, Kāhui Legal
+Tania Waikato, Partner, Kāhui Legal

 Tania specialises in Civil Litigation, MACA, Employment Law, Health & Safety, and Resource Management issues relating to iwi and hapū including Te Tiriti ō Waitangi and tikanga issues.
 She also has a commercial law background with a focus on Māori business and governance entities.
 Tania is an experienced litigator and has appeared in the Court of Appeal, High Court, Waitangi Tribunal, Employment Court, Environment Court, and District Court.
 Tania is dual-qualified in NZ and Australia and has worked for large firms in both countries.
 She joined Kāhui Legal in January 2024.
 Tania is a published academic author in NZ and Japan on indigenous issues and will complete her LLM at the University of Auckland in June 2024.
 Tania holds a conjoint Bachelor of Laws (Hons) and Bachelor of Arts (Māori) degree.
 Tania has worked for the University of Auckland and University of Waikato tutoring law students and teaching the Legal Diploma course.